-The word “complete” is in this title for a reason; this book boasts over 500 recipes inspired by the Mediterranean region, many of them quick enough to make as weeknight meals with accessible ingredients.
+The word “complete” is in this title for a reason: The book boasts over 500 recipes inspired by the Mediterranean region, many of them quick enough to make as weeknight meals with accessible ingredients.
 The number of recipes in each chapter has been thoughtfully designed to follow the Mediterranean diet pyramid, emphasizing certain foods over others (for instance, more seafood than poultry and meat).

 A helpful introduction section explains the Mediterranean diet, reviews essential pantry ingredients, and even offers meal and menu planning pairings.
 Nutritional information is provided for all recipes, and there are convenient recipe tags for those that take under 45 minutes and those that are vegetarian-friendly.
-Recipes like Shakshuka, Braised Lamb Shanks with Bell Peppers and Harissa, and Chilled Yogurt and Cucumber Soup will expand your taste buds while keeping health in mind.
+Recipes including shakshuka, braised lamb shanks with bell peppers and harissa, and chilled yogurt and cucumber soup will expand your taste buds while keeping health in mind.
 And yes, there’s even a (fruit-centric) dessert chapter.